mikolajroszak/qsp-protocol-node/doc/node-operator.md

 #### Tell the `[The Protocol Contract]` to freeze and stake the funds
 1. Find `[The Protocol Contract]` on EtherScan using the address of `[The Protocol Contract]`.
 [Click here](https://s3.amazonaws.com/qsp-protocol-contract/mainnet/QuantstampAudit-v-2-meta.json) to view the current address of `[The Protocol Contract]`.
 1. Navigate to the `Write Contract` tab.
 1. (Since already connected in the step above, this is likely not the case and you may skip it!)
 If there is a `Connect with Metamask` link next to the text "Write Contract", click it.
-Approve its request to connect on Metamask.
-Then, you should see a green circle next to the write contract after you connected ehterscan.io to MetaMask.
+Approve its request to connect to Metamask.
+Then, you should see a green circle next to the write contract after you connected Etherscan.io to MetaMask.
 1. Staking the funds to `[The Protocol Contract]`:
     1. Navigate to the `stake` function
     1. Fill the field amount with `[QSP Staking Amount]`